kuzzleio/documentation-old/src/sdk-reference/security/get-credentials-fields.md

 ]
 ```

-Get credential information of the specified `strategy`.
+Get credential information for the specified `strategy`.

 ---